polcamacho/Ninja-Warrior/README.md

 ### Advertisement

 When you press P for killing an enemy, you mustn't touch it when it dies or you will die too.
+Also, enemies can suicide themselves if you attract them to spikes using platforms.

 ## Credits